krisshen/mywebsite/_projects/website.md

     ![CNAME](/images/CNAME.jpg)

-- In repository settings GitHub Pages section, set the new domain name and save it, give it some time to pick up, then access the new domain name, should be all set.
+- In repository settings GitHub Pages section, set the new domain name and save it, give it some time to pick up my GitHub page, then access the new domain name, should be all set.
     {% include figure image_path="/images/website_githubpagesectioncustomdomain.jpg" caption="published to custom domain." %}

 - Reference: [GitHub official document](https://help.github.com/en/articles/managing-a-custom-domain-for-your-github-pages-site)